 CAN INSURANCE COMPANIES SUPPLY TAX RETURNS TO PROSECUTORS ?

 Can an insurance company provide insured’s tax returns to criminal prosecutors for use in an insurance fraud case.
 These authorities argue that such use is very limited and restricted to aspects of the tax returns actually used and reasonably relied upon by the insurance company and which are relevant to the fraud allegation.
+We see this invasion in medical fraud and financial fraud cases as well as cases (including civil cases) where a client has submitted tax returns for one purpose (a disability claim) but the government then claims that there has been a privacy waiver.

 ABSENT A WAIVER OF EXCEPTION – TAX RETURNS ARE PRIVILEGED